expo/expo/docs/pages/modules/module-api.md

 <APIBox header="Records">

 _Record_ is a convertible type and an equivalent of the dictionary (Swift) or map (Kotlin), but represented as a struct where each field can have its own type and provide a default value.
+It is a better way to represent a JavaScript object with the native type-safety.

 <CodeBlocksTable>